-Frontier Airlines is a budget friendly no frills airline.
+Frontier Airlines is a budget airline with no frills.
 There are pros and cons to flying Frontier Airlines, and it depends on what you prioritize when flying to decide if it is a good fit for you.
 Read on for our experience and review of flying Frontier airlines.

 For a few years I had been scanning the prices of Frontier airlines for our family of five.
 I knew they had great deals for travel but I wasn’t sure if they would be a good fit for our family.